|

 Tulips, stock, eucalyptus and roses make a great statement together.

 Tulips, stock, eucalyptus, and roses make a great statement together.
-For this arrangement, I went to a local flower shop.
+I went to a local flower shop for this arrangement pictured above.

 This is a great combination that is in my garden right now as I write this.
 Hellebores, Japanese Roses, and Quince.